Why Is Timothée Chalamet’s Hair So Great?

 For everyone else, if you have straight hair or want texture like Chalamet’s, it will take some work.
 The key is to not to create formulaic waves, the kind in which you can tell exactly how and what direction they were twisted around the curling iron.
 Priano suggests two ways to do this.
 One is creating finger waves (like the S-waves seen on Lady Edith in Downton Abbey) and breaking it up.
 This is a fairly intensive process.

 The second way is to use a larger barrel iron or wave and haphazardly coil different sections around the iron.
 Immediately after, pull the hair, so that it loosens from spiral to wave.
 Try your best to make sure you don’t bend the hair around the iron at the same place each time so that it looks natural (That’s right, the secret to Chalamet hair is to be consciously random and consciously unpredictable — wrap your brain around that as you wrap your curls).
-Or maybe just bring some photos of Chalemet from Call Me by Your Name to your next styling appointment and call it a day.
+Or maybe just bring some photos of Chalemet from Call Me by Your Name to your next styling appointment, ask for the Elio, and call it a day.

 If you buy something through our links, New York may earn an affiliate commission.